 I have been advised by my priest to participate in her activities where possible.
 I respect her choice of religion because for me there is only one god it's just that we all have our own ways of faith.
 The scriptures of all faiths, including the Christian Bible, are indispensable holy tools that are at our disposal to provide everlasting energy for our life journeys.
 The ultimate goal of Hinduism is, of course, the attainment of self consciousness/realization.
 This is in line with the spiritual truth that our atman is part of the all-prevailing Brahman.
 Our own journey, however, needs to be undertaken individually.
 For this I will have to go through a cycle of seven births and deaths.

 I also realize that there are other factors like children to be considered here.

 I like this girl and will find your advice invaluable.

 It would also help if you could provide me the details of people who have been in a similar situation.
-At the same time it would also help if you could point me to a "best practices" manual for Hindu/Christian marriages which has guidelines for us.
+At the same time it would also help if you could point me to a "best practices" manual for Hindu/Christian marriages which would give us guidelines and steps to follow.

 -- Howard Culbertson